Giftoby254/giftabuga.github.io/README.md

   <section id="about">
     <h2>About Me</h2>
     <p>
-      I’m <strong>Gift Abuga</strong>, a Nairobi-based web developer dedicated to crafting elegant, functional, and user-friendly digital experiences.
+      I’m <strong>Gift Abuga</strong>, a passionate web developer dedicated to building websites that combine beauty, performance, and purpose.
+My focus is on delivering results that help Kenyan businesses grow online.
-      I specialize in responsive websites that deliver measurable results for businesses.
     </p>
   </section>